-You can reasonably expect battery life of between, 2 hours and 8 hours depending on how you use it.
+You can reasonably expect a battery life of between, 2 and 8 hours depending on how you use it.
 Most manufacturers give you an average expectation but don’t count on it.

-PRO TIP : Consider bike camera with user replaceable batteries if you’re planning for a long video shoot session when out riding.
+Geek Tip : Consider a bike camera with user-replaceable batteries if you’re planning for a long video shoot session when out riding.

 None of these are strictly necessary but if you have compatible accessories, they can offer another dimension to your movies.

-Whether you ride road or mountain, are a weight weenie or not, the size and weight of your camera will have an influence over the user experience.
+Whether you ride road or mountain bikes, are a weight weenie or not, the size and weight of your camera will have an influence over the user experience.

 Firstly, size and weight can dictate where you mount it.

 Frame or bar mounted cameras are less influenced by size and weight but you still don’t want a big, heavy camera making your bike look ugly.

 There are two main mounting positions for an action camera in cycling.

 - Helmet mount offers a much more immersive cycling experience for the viewer as the angle changes with your head and the POV is much more engaging.